 An analysis of late registrations for asbestosis deaths occurring in 2019 does not suggest any strong effect on the number of late registrations during April to June 2020, the period coinciding with the first wave of the coronavirus pandemic.
-Fewer deaths than usual were registered overall in the year that the death occurred (69.9%), and more were registered in the year following the year of the death (27.1%) By March 2023 there were an additional 12 deaths in 2019 registered after March 2021, which is higher than usual but small in absolute terms from a statistical perspective.
+Fewer deaths than usual were registered overall in the year that the death occurred (69.9%), and more were registered in the year following the year of the death (27.1%) By March 2024 there were an additional 10 deaths in 2019 registered after March 2021, which is higher than usual but small in absolute terms from a statistical perspective.
 Overall, while the pandemic may have caused some delays in asbestosis deaths being registered, the vast majority of deaths were still registered before the cut-off for inclusion in the statistics when first published.

 For deaths occurring in 2020, more deaths were registered than usual in April 2020, but fewer in June 2020 (months that coincided with the first wave of the pandemic).
 For deaths occurring in 2021, more deaths were registered than usual in February 2021 (coinciding with the 'alpha' wave).
-However, for both years taken as a whole, the pattern of registrations is similar to that for 2014-18, and only 5 additional deaths occurring in 2020 were registered after March 2022 (the cut-off for inclusion in the statistics when first published).
-Taken together this suggests that the number of additional late registrations deaths that occurred in 2021 not already included in these statistics (i.e. registered by March 2023) is likely to be minimal.
+However, for both years taken as a whole, the pattern of registrations is similar to that for 2014-18.
+There is some indication of an increase in late registrations for deaths occurring in 2021 and 2022, however, the numbers registered at least 12 months after the end of the year in which the death occurred remain small.